apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ### Props

-The `props` function enables you to manually reshape an operation result's data into the shape your wrapped component's requires:
+The `props` function enables you to manually reshape an operation result's data into the shape your wrapped component requires:

 ```tsx
 import React from "react";